 The Wedding Team:

 Congratulations again to Juan Pablo and Manhar on their Indian-Mexican fusion wedding at Hacienda Uayamon!
 Thank you to Junebug member Carlos Elizondo for capturing and sharing their special day with us.
-To see more of Carlos’ work, check out his profile in our directory of best wedding photographers in the world!
+To see more of Carlos’ work, check out his website here!